Even-Jorgen-Collab/Essential-Concepts/README.md

 # Information
 * Most of the repository's code-content is written in Java™ programming language.
-* Some of the repository's content are Jupyter Notebook files <i>(*.ipynb)</i>, with a customized Jupyter Notebook Kernel which supports Java programming language.
+* Some of the repository's content are Jupyter Notebook files <i>(*.ipynb)</i>, with a customized Jupyter Notebook Kernel which supports Java™ programming language.
 This kernel is made by IJava, and is available for the public.<br>
   * <a href="https://jupyter.org">Jupyter Notebook</a>
   * <a href="https://github.com/SpencerPark/IJava">SpencerPark/IJava</a>
 * This is a non-profit project for only educational purposes, made by students which are studying these topics.
+* The Java™ code projects located in this repository, are using Apache Maven for project management.
+(See: <a href="https://maven.apache.org">Apache Maven Project</a>)